-Unlike other aspects of the mechanics lien process that may be limited in importance to certain project participants, exchanging Florida lien waivers is essential for all of the participants on a construction project, since each stakeholder is affected by lien waivers:
+Unlike other aspects of the mechanics lien process that may be limited in importance to certain project participants, exchanging lien waivers is essential for all of the participants on construction projects in Florida, since each stakeholder is affected by lien waivers:

 - Project lenders frequently require lien waivers to approve loan disbursements.